 Juice extraction by centrifugation

-The centrifuge is still the most commonly used device today as it has been sold around the world for decades.
+The centrifuge is still the most commonly used device today, since it has been sold around the world for decades.
 Equipped with a very powerful motor (200 to 700W), a fast rotating blade in contact with a steel sieve, which by centrifugal force will crush the fruits and vegetables, separating, but totally, the juice flesh.
 The problem with this method lies in the loss of vitamins and minerals due to the heating effect of the sieve caused by rotation speeds sometimes between 25,000 and 30,000 rotations / minute or more.
 Cause and effect: the juice oxidizes more quickly and the final nutritional value is greatly reduced.
 The sugar level is still high and the pulp residues important.

 Extraction by Nutri-Blender or Mixer

 The nutri-blenders caused a stir across the Atlantic.
 Rather, it looks like sophisticated mixer-blenders with “ready to go” systems.
 The work bowl also serves as a transportable “mug” with a so-called “sport” cap to be able to appreciate its preparation on the way.
 The system allows preparations more oriented towards “smoothies” or thick juices.
-As the work bowls are generally small, around 70cl, you generally have different blade blocks which, by a cyclonic effect, attract all the ingredients to the bottom of the work bowl.
+As the working bowls are generally small, around 70cl, you generally have different blade blocks which, by a cyclonic effect, attract all the ingredients to the bottom of the working bowl.
 There is a heating effect but on small blades and over a short period (less than 2 minutes).
 The loss of nutrients is therefore relatively limited.
 The price of the product varies depending on the brands and accessories supplied.

 Objectively, if the most important thing for you is the preservation of nutrients, you will have to opt for cold pressing and therefore a slow juicer or juice extractor with an endless screw.